Nate & Jeremiah by Design: Premise

 In each one-hour episode, Nate and Jeremiah use their extensive interior design backgrounds to assist homeowners who have gone over-budget and over-schedule on home renovation projects and cannot see an end in sight.
 With budget and the couple's lifestyle in mind, Nate and Jeremiah complete the renovations and transform the home's layout to build a practical and stylish space.
-They add character and a personal touches into each of the refreshed dwellings.
+They add character and personal touches to each of the refreshed dwellings.

 Production

 Season 1 premiered on April 8, 2017.
 Season 2 premiered on April 7, 2018.
 Season 3 was announced by Nate & Jeremiah on Instagram on January 29, 2019.

+Although show was never officially cancelled, it was not renewed after season 3.
+Nate and Jeremiah have since hosted the HGTV show The Nate and Jeremiah Home Project, which premiered in 2021.